Grow visibly thicker, fuller hair

 Follow these tips and techniques for optimal results:

 • Apply it correctly.
-Using minoxidil is easy, but preparing your hair and scalp before application is essential — our guide lists step-by-step instructions for properly applying minoxidil solution vs foam.
+Using minoxidil is easy, but preparing your hair and scalp before application is essential.
+Our guide lists step-by-step instructions for properly applying minoxidil solution vs foam.

 • Be consistent.
 You’ll get the best results when using minoxidil twice a day.
 Need help sticking to your hair care routine?
 Try setting a notification on your phone or keeping the product in a prominent spot.